6 Super Important IT Trends for 2022-2025

 In addition, local edge data centers are being built to help with the increasing glut of data.

-There are currently 2.5 million edge servers deployed.
+There are currently around 2.5 million edge servers deployed.

 PwC also predicts that by 2024 the global market for edge data centers will have tripled to $13.5 billion.